winksaville/csgrs/readme.md

 - fill
 - 32bit / 64bit feature
 - parallelize clip_to and invert with rayon and par_iter
+- identify more candidates for par_iter
 - manifoldness tests / fixes - in stl_io library
 - debug grow/shrink
-- debug revolve extrude
+- debug revolve extrude - use vector extrusions
-- adjust binary STL function to output bytes
+- adjust binary STL function to output data, not file

 # License